Blogs > Petzyo Dog Food and Wellbeing Blog

 Microchip: a tiny electronic device

-What is the difference between Microchipping and Registration
+What is the Difference Between Microchipping and Registration

 It's crucial to understand that microchipping and registration are two separate processes, although they work together to protect your pet.